AccuWeather: Excessive Heat Warning; More Late Day Storms

-PHILADELPHIA (WPVI) -- It was another hot and steamy today with partial sunshine and a high of 91 in Philadelphia.
-Once again, storms developed during the afternoon and evening, producing drenching downpours.
+Meteorologist Melissa Magee says an Accuweather Alert has been issued for oppressive heat and humidity.
+There may also be a round of severe weather to contend with later today as well.

-EXCESSIVE HEAT WARNING: This is in effect in urban centers in counties near I-95.
-It runs until 7 p.m. with heat indices between 95 and 100.
+EXCESSIVE HEAT WARNING: This is in effect until 7 p.m. for urban areas near the I-95 corridor.
+Expect heat indices between 95 and 100 degrees this afternoon.

 SATURDAY: It's hot and very humid again.
 A few more showers and thunderstorms are likely during the day and some of these could become severe.
 The high reaches 90 with a heat index values near 100 again.

+TONIGHT: A heavy evening thunderstorm is likely.
+Otherwise partly cloudy, warm and very humid with some patchy fog.
+Lows 70-75.

 SUNDAY: This is still a very warm day, but probably not quite as humid.
 A spotty shower or thunderstorm is possible, but the majority of the day is dry and growing somewhat more comfortable.
-The high dips to 88.
+High 87.

 MONDAY: Change is in the air!
-Look for a partly sunny and pleasant day with much lower humidity and a high around 87.
+Look for a mostly sunny and pleasant day with much lower humidity and a high around 86.

 TUESDAY: It's another great summer day with mostly sunny skies and a warm high around 88.

 WEDNESDAY: Sun mixes with occasional clouds and we see a hot high around 90.
-A shower or spotty storm can't be ruled out, especially at night.
+A shower or spotty storm can't be ruled out at night.

 THURSDAY: Clouds mix with some sun.
 Humidity increases.
 A late day thunderstorm is possible.
-The high hits 87.
+High 88.

 RELATED: Severe weather advisories, watches and warnings from the National Weather Service